DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 headache/diseased expressions.
 It will look odd if our character is constantly sad and in pain.

 **Diziet’s Auto Outfits MCM** - In configuration settings, check the option to unset all hotkeys for this mod.
-The mod's main functionality doesn't even need them.
+The mod's main functionality doesn't even need them and it allows us to use them for different mods.

 **End Times MCM** - Lock the slider to not be tempted to change the final date all time.
 I think one in-game year (approximately 18 real life